URBAN DEATH PROJECT

 Mourners enter the facility and walk up to the top of the core where they say goodbye to the deceased at the laying in.

-At the top of the core, friends and family lay the body into a mixture of woodchips and sawdust.
+At the top of the core, friends and family lay the body into the core and cover it with wood chips.

-Over the next few weeks, the body decomposes and turns into a nutrient-rich compost.
-The process is continuous - new bodies are laid into the system as finished compost is extracted below.
+Over the next few weeks, the body decomposes naturally, transforming into a nutrient-rich compost.
+The process is continuous - new bodies are laid into the system above as finished compost is extracted below.

-After a month, a rich compost has been created, and is ready to nourish new growth.
+After about a month, a rich compost has been created, and is ready to nourish new growth.

 Outside, friends and family contemplate the finished compost, a crucial building block of healthy soil.
 This compost is sacred, both its past and its potential.